craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Oct 04 23.md

 Today's ingame date is the 27th of Resowing.
 The Northern Half of the party has gathered transport and is headed into [[Coalition City]] with [[Kalariel]] at this point in the timeline.
 (IIRC)

 ### What happened?

+Daelith is moving toward [[Baron Avory]] and the rest of the party is willing to follow her.